Welcome to the Chemistry Department at Reigate College.

 Properties e.g. solubility, trends in boiling points as the molecules get longer etc.

 Reactions that the homologous series undergo e.g substitution or addition reactions

-A simple test to tell the difference between alkanes and alkenes
+A simple chemical test to tell the difference between alkanes and alkenes

-3. Another homologous series that you will need to know for A Level is the alcohols.
-Create a summary for alcohols like your alkane and alkene one above.
-If you have not come across alcohols in Chemistry before, then read through pages 1, 2 and 3 of the link below and then create your summary.
+3. Another homologous series that you will need to know for A Level is alcohols.
+Create a summary for alcohols (-OH) similar your alkane and alkene summaries above.
+If you have not come across alcohols in Chemistry before, then read through pages 1, 2 and 3 of the link below before creating your summary.

 4. Draw a labelled diagram showing how you would set up distillation equipment.